IBM/istio101/workshop/exercise-4/README.md

     istio-ingress   LoadBalancer   172.21.126.221   169.61.37.141   80:31432/TCP,443:31753/TCP   3h
     ```

-3. Access the Guestbook app by using the external IP address that you retrieved in the previous step.
+3. Make note of the external IP address that you retrieved in the previous step as it will be used to access the Guestbook app in later parts of the course.
    Example:
    ```
    http://169.61.37.141